macik/cot-slots_n_tags/README.md

 Plugin must works out from the box.
 But as it relies on `CoTemplate->compile()` function it worsk **only from Cotonti v0.9.11**.
+Some of lang file strings or resource strings may be undefined in menuslots if they init after `global` hook.

 ### How extension works